Minimuino/thumbstick-deadzones/README.md

 ```

 Note that the order in which the transformations are applied is relevant: scaled radial function must be called first in order to avoid distortion for low input values.

+You may not see very much difference between this final graph and the first raw input RGB graph.
+So we're going to compare them now in order to see the subtle differences.

 Testing
 -------